tungstenfabric/website/Tungsten-Fabric-one-line-install-on-k8s.md

 ## Pre-requisites
 1. **A running Kubernetes cluster**

-   There are multiple options available to user to install Kubernetes.
+   There are multiple options available to a user to install Kubernetes.
 The most simplest being [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/)

    Alternatively if you would like to install Tungsten Fabric and K8s cluster together, you can use [Tungsten Fabric Ansible Deployer](https://github.com/Juniper/contrail-ansible-deployer/wiki/Contrail-microservice-installation-with-kubernetes).